senshastic/Novasha/README.md

 ## Credits

 - The Zen team, particularly everyone active on the Zen discord server for inspiration, advice and cheers.
-- Our beloved cats: Loky, Pelote, Peluche, Yumi, Zoey and Misy (we do have a lot of these).
+- Our beloved cats: Loky, Pelote, Peluche, Yumi, Zoey and Mizy (we do have a lot of these).